 Communication and translation are my specialties: from specs to code, design to prototype, geek speak to end-user.
 With over a decade of experience in education, research, and technology, I am able to translate business goals and requirements into useful action items for software developers and information technology staff.
-I am the combination of high-quality design, rockstar programming, and cool management skills that gets everyone on the same page to Get Things Done.
+I am the combination of high-quality design, top-notch programming, and detail-oriented management skills that gets everyone on the same page to get things done right.

 Chief Technology Officer